Printable Cheat Sheets

 What is a cheat sheet?

-Each cheat sheet is a single print-ready HTML page: clean layout, no ads, no sidebars, print-optimised CSS.
+Each cheat sheet is a single print-ready HTML page: a clean, print-optimised layout focused on the reference itself.
 Open the page, press Ctrl+P (or Cmd+P on Mac) and choose "Save as PDF" or send it straight to a printer.
 The cards are designed to fit on one A4 or letter-sized sheet.

 When to use a cheat sheet instead of the calculator